smitjainsj/project/README.md

 ## ASSIGNMENT DETAILS
 ##### Version 1.0.0
 -----------------------------------
+## Problem Statement
+You need to create two environments ​one for training and one for production.
+You should prepare the production environments for the limited release and plan for the scale out during fully public release.<br />
+- The development team has a continuous integration build that produces two artifacts:​ .zip file ​ with the image and style sheet used for the application a ​.war file​ with the dynamic parts of the application.
+You should deploy the static assets to a web server and the .war file to a separate application server.
+Any compatible servers are acceptable.

+We will have two environments namely the _**training**_ and _**production**_ environment as per the problem statement.

-## TRAINING
+## TRAINING ENVIRONMENT

 #### INTRODUCTION !!!
-Firstly, clone the git repo shared below and then proceed.The repo will contain two directories **terraform** and **vagrant**.
-Kindly find the details about each file present in the repository you just cloned.
+Firstly, clone the git repository shared below and then proceed further.The repository will contain two directories **terraform** and **vagrant**.
+Below are the details for each directories and it's respective config files.

 The _Vagrantfile_ present inside vagrant folder will create a linux Vagrant [**ubuntu/trusty64**](https://vagrantcloud.com/ubuntu/boxes/trusty64/versions/20160621.0.0/providers/virtualbox.box) installing Ubuntu 14.04, post install it will also configure fewer options with passing along a shell script _provision.sh_ to configure the vagrant according to the problem given.